← All writing

 Privacy from day one

-A trip log that stays on your device
+A trip log that stays with you

-Push alerts that earn the notification
+Alerts that earn the notification

-That stance shaped the architecture, not the other way around.
-Each release has held a little less of your data, not more.
-The April 2026 build moved the trip log to local-first by default — your device is the source of truth, and our servers carry the index of public flight data, not the personal record of where you’ve been.
+That stance shaped the architecture rather than the other way around.
+The April 2026 build moved the trip log to local-first by default.
+Your device holds where you’ve been; our servers only carry the public flight index.

 Where it landed